burakcetindev/refiled/README.md

 ## ✨ Features

-- 🔍 **Interactive Folder Selection**: Navigate with arrow keys through Downloads, Desktop, Documents, and custom paths.
+1. 🔍 **Interactive Folder Selection**
+   Navigate with arrow keys through Downloads, Desktop, Documents, and custom paths.
 Uses a clean, recursive folder browser with emoji-labeled directories.

+2. 📝 **Add/Remove Text**
-- 📝 **Add/Remove Text**: Append or strip any string to/from the start or end of filenames.
+   Append or strip any string to/from the start or end of filenames.
 Supports fuzzy and reversed matching for flexible targeting.

-- 🔁 **Move Text (Experimental)**: Move a chosen phrase or word within a filename from start to end or vice versa.
+3. 🔁 **Move Text (Experimental)**
+   Move a chosen phrase or word within a filename from start to end or vice versa.
 Still under refinement—may yield edge case issues.

+4. ☠️ **Pirate/Normalize Formatting**
-- ☠️ **Pirate/Normalize Formatting**: Convert space-based titles to dot-separated lowercase (`my.movie.title`) and reverse back into capitalized titles (`My Movie Title`).
+   Convert space-based titles to dot-separated lowercase (`my.movie.title`) and reverse back into capitalized titles (`My Movie Title`).

+5. ➕ **Add/Remove Prefix**
-- ➕ **Add/Remove Prefix**: Insert or delete consistent prefixes from a batch of filenames for better grouping or classification.
+   Insert or delete consistent prefixes from a batch of filenames for better grouping or classification.

+6. 🧽 **Bracket Cleaner**
-- 🧽 **Bracket Cleaner**: Removes unnecessary brackets like `[`, `(`, `{` while preserving enclosed content, cleaning up cluttered filenames.
+   Removes unnecessary brackets like `[`, `(`, `{` while preserving enclosed content, cleaning up cluttered filenames.

+7. 🔄 **Undo System**
-- 🔄 **Undo System**: Every rename operation can be reverted instantly via tracked history.
+   Every rename operation can be reverted instantly via tracked history.
 Even index-based group moves are reversible.

-- 📂 **Index Repeated Files**: Detects and groups files with repeated phrases (like `Part 1`, `Part 2`) into `[indexed]/Phrase/` folders for organized browsing.
+8. 📂 **Index Repeated Files**
+   Detects and groups files with repeated phrases (like `Part 1`, `Part 2`) into `[indexed]/Phrase/` folders for organized browsing.

+9. 🖼️ **Screenshot Parser**
-- 🖼️ **Screenshot Parser**: Matches screenshots (`.png`, `.jpg`) to video files alphabetically, renaming screenshots to match corresponding video names for easy association.
+   Matches screenshots (`.png`, `.jpg`) to video files alphabetically, renaming screenshots to match corresponding video names for easy association.

-- 🔁 **MP4/MKV Extension Converter**: Converts file extensions from `.mp4` to `.mkv` (or vice versa) for batches of media with consistent structure.
+10. 🔁 **MP4/MKV Extension Converter**
+    Converts file extensions from `.mp4` to `.mkv` (or vice versa) for batches of media with consistent structure.

-- 🧠 **Fuzzy + Reversed Matching**: All operations support intelligent fuzzy and reversed matching to broaden match flexibility.
+11. 🧠 **Fuzzy + Reversed Matching**
+    All operations support intelligent fuzzy and reversed matching to broaden match flexibility.

-- ⚡ **Async & Parallel Execution**: Uses `asyncio` and `ThreadPoolExecutor` for lightning-fast batch processing even on large file sets.
+12. ⚡ **Async & Parallel Execution**
+    Uses `asyncio` and `ThreadPoolExecutor` for lightning-fast batch processing even on large file sets.

-- 🧮 **Filtered Operations (All/Specific)**: All major operations (prefix, move, add/remove) allow targeting "all files" or filtering with a search term.
+13. 🧮 **Filtered Operations (All/Specific)**
+    All major operations (prefix, move, add/remove) allow targeting "all files" or filtering with a search term.
 Matching supports fuzzy and reversed options.

-- 🕓 **Execution Time Display**: Each operation displays how long it took in milliseconds, giving you visibility into CLI performance.
+14. 🕓 **Execution Time Display**
+    Each operation displays how long it took in milliseconds, giving you visibility into CLI performance.

-- 🧪 **Middle-to-Start Text Movement**: The "Move Text" operation now supports moving phrases from anywhere in a filename (even in the middle), not just edges.
+15. 🧪 **Middle-to-Start Text Movement**
+    The "Move Text" operation now supports moving phrases from anywhere in a filename (even in the middle), not just edges.

-- 📤 **Multi-Step Folder Prompts**: Screenshot parser now guides you with sequential prompts: step-by-step folder selections and confirmation dialogs.
+16. 📤 **Multi-Step Folder Prompts**
+    Screenshot parser now guides you with sequential prompts: step-by-step folder selections and confirmation dialogs.

-- 📁 **Smart Folder Ordering**: Common folders like Downloads, Desktop, and Movies are sorted and prioritized in navigation.
+17. 📁 **Smart Folder Ordering**
+    Common folders like Downloads, Desktop, and Movies are sorted and prioritized in navigation.

 ---